christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 -------------------

 # Editor

+> While your ms. is in relatively good shape, I ask that the next version fully complies with JPR style.

+    - I have attempted to fully conform the manuscript to JPR's style.
+I am happy to make additional changes as needed.

+    - I have posted all of the data and replication files for this paper at https://github.com/christophergandrud/leg_violence_paper1.
+I added a note after the main text about this, though the URL is obscured in the submitted manuscript to enable blind review.

 > I quite like Figure 2, however I would appreciate if you could change the color of the dots so they are distinguishable from one another when printed in grey scale.